jsom1/jsom1.github.io/_walkthroughs/Previse.md

 ``````

 Sadly, *hydra* doesn't find any password for the username "admin".
 We could still try "m4lwhere" as username, or even use a wordlist for it.\\
 At this point, we pretty much covered the possible attack vectors without success.
-Let's iterate over them again, but this time with other tools (such as *gobuster* instead of *dirb*), other wordlists, other optios, other SQLi tests, and so on...\\
+Let's iterate over them again, but this time with other tools (such as *gobuster* instead of *dirb*), other wordlists, other options, other SQLi tests, and so on...\\
 Since there is only http to focus on, we know there must be a vulnerability there and we will find it.

 We saw the login page is a *php* script.
 Let's search for *.php* file extensions: